publiccodenet/blog/_posts/2020-09-01-on-air-next-our-podcast.md

 ---
 title: "On air next: our podcast!"
 date: 2020-09-01
 author: Alba Roza
 type: blogpost
-excerpt: We're launching a new livestream/video podcast: 'Let's talk about public code'
+excerpt: We're launching a new livestream/video podcast 'Let's talk about public code'
-category:
-  - Codebase stewardship
+categories:
-  - Communications
+  - news
 ---

 # On air next: our podcast!